+Floors including Sub-floors

+Repair Category 1

-Floors including Sub-floors Repair Category 2 Notes Sections of flooring are loose and uneven.
-Staining is evident adjacent to the shower tray.
-The possibility of concealed defects exists.
+Notes Sections of flooring are loose and uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Internal Joinery and Kitchen Fittings

-Repair Category 2

-Notes Glazed inserts to an interior door may not be of appropriate toughened glass or meet the recognised safety standards.
+Internal Joinery and Kitchen Fittings Repair Category 2 Notes There is evidence of wood boring insect infestation.
+Please see comments under Dampness, Rot & Infestation.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.
+Wear and tear is evident to kitchen units and worktops.